 The Qualified Legal Compliance Committee is comprised of Mr. Urban, Ms. Ivey and Mr. Pitt.
 The Qualified Legal Compliance Committee receives, investigates, and makes recommendations as to the appropriate remedial action in connection with any report of evidence of a material violation of the securities laws or breach of fiduciary duty or similar violation by the Trust, its officers, Trustees, or agents.
-For the Funds' fiscal year ended September 30, 2020, the Committee did not meet.
+For the Funds' fiscal year ended September 30, 2023, the Committee did not meet.

 Trustee Compensation.
 Each Trustee who is not an "interested person" of the Trust may receive compensation for their services to the Trust.
 All Trustees are reimbursed for any out-of-pocket expenses incurred in connection with attendance at meetings.
-Each Trustee receives an annual retainer fee of \$60,000, paid quarterly.
+Prior to January 1, 2024, each Trustee received a retainer fee at the annualized rate of \$80,000, paid quarterly.
+The Independent Chairperson received an additional annual fee of \$10,000, paid quarterly.
+Effective January 1, 2024, each Trustee receives a retainer fee at the annualized rate of \$81,000, paid quarterly.
+The Independent Chairperson receives an additional annual fee of \$5,000, paid quarterly.
 Additionally, each Trustee receives a fee of \$2,500 per special meeting attended.
-Compensation received from the Trust for the fiscal year ended September 30, 2020 is as follows:
+Compensation received from the Funds for the fiscal year ended September 30, 2023 is as:

-Name of Person / Position Fund Name Aggregate Compensation from Funds Accrued as Part of Estimated Annual Benefits upon Retirement Total Compensation from Funds and Fund Complex Paid to Trustees () (1) David J. Partners Fund \$1,627 Urban, Trustee Focused SCV Fund \$2,073 \$0 \$0 \$0 \$3,700 Mary Lou H. Partners Fund \$1,627 ¢O \$0 ¢2 700 Ivey, Trustee Focused SCV Fund \$2,073 \$0 \$3,700 Theo H. Pitt, Partners Fund \$1,627 ¢0, ¢0. \$2,700 Jr., Trustee Focused SCV Fund \$2,073 \$0 \$0 \$3,700
+Name of Person / Position Fund Name - Pension or Retirement Benefits Accrued as Part of Funds' Expenses Estimated Annual Benefits upon Retirement Total Compensation from Funds and Fund Complex Paid to Trustees () (1) David J. Urban, Partners Fund \$3,963 \$0 \$0 \$8,920 Trustee Focused SCV Fund \$2,553 \$0 \$0 \$6,920 International Value Fund \$2,403 Mary Lou H. Partners Fund \$3,963 ¢ 0 ¢0 ¢0.020 Ivey, Trustee Focused SCV Fund \$2,553 \$0 \$0 \$8,920 International Value Fund \$2,403 Theo H. Pitt, Jr., Partners Fund \$3,963 CO ΦO. ФО 020 Trustee Focused SCV Fund \$2,553 \$0 \$0 \$8,920 International Value Fund \$2,403

-Trust does not pay deferred compensation.
+^{} Trust does not pay deferred compensation.